Find Tech Schools

 Find Schools Near

-Computer Programmer Definition Create, modify, and test the code, forms, and script that allow computer applications to run.
+Computer Programmer Example Create, modify, and test the code, forms, and script that allow computer applications to run.
 Work from specifications drawn up by software developers or other individuals.
 May assist software developers by analyzing user needs and designing software solutions.
 May develop and write computer programs to store, locate, and retrieve specific documents, data, and information.

 Daily Life Of a Computer Programmer